top of page

 The noun 'connotation' finds its origins in Latin, where 'connotare' means 'to mark together' or 'to signify in addition to.'
 This Latin term combines 'con-' meaning 'together' and 'notare' meaning 'to mark' or 'to note.'
 The etymology of 'connotation' underscores the idea that words carry not only their literal or dictionary definitions but also additional layers of meaning, such as emotional, cultural, or implied associations.
 'Connotation' represents the nuanced and subtle aspects of language, highlighting how words can evoke feelings, attitudes, or ideas beyond their straightforward definitions.
 This concept has become essential in the study of linguistics and communication, as it acknowledges the richness and complexity of language in conveying both denotative and connotative meanings.

-Quiz: Find the meaning of the noun connotation:
+Find the correct meaning of the noun connotation:

 Try Again!